codecliff/PhotoGlimmer/README.md

 - Just download the Appimage file and execute.
 - You don't need to install anything, appimages have everything and the kitchen sink bundled in.
+- You might need to set the Appimage file as executable

 ## Method 2.
 Install .deb (Ubuntu) :